stjohnfinn/stjohnfinn.github.io/README.md

 ## ToDo:
-X - redo the works section to have more elaborate description of each thing with a smaller image O - change the color scheme ?
-X - change the title to be dynamic
-O - make all of the words in the bio clickable and link to works X - add resume link
-O - even out all of the spacing
+O - make all of the words in the bio clickable and link to works O - even out all of the spacing
 O - add links in readme and links to github
+O - highlight stuff in the intro
+O - make the background of the site's dots be connected sometimes, add like a little snake or a few that go around between the dots